 29Waterloo is the UK’s busiest train station (in terms of passenger throughput), with some 88 million people travelling through every year.

 30The mosquitoes inhabiting the tunnels of the London Tube have evolved into a completely different species to any that lives above the ground.
 Unlike their upstairs brethren, which bite only birds, the London Underground mosquitoes bite rats, mice and show a distinct affinity for human blood.
 Biologists named these voracious biters Culex pipiens molestus.

 If you know any other interesting facts about the London Underground, please share them in the comments below!

-Source: Transport for London and Wikipedia.
+Source: Wikipedia.
 Image source